missionStrawberry/Photo_Submission_Gallery_Site/readme.txt

-### Website written in HTML, CSS, JavaScript, and PHP to upload photos, modify and approve submissions, and photos in a gallery layout
+### Website written in HTML, CSS, JavaScript, and PHP to submit, edit, and delete photos in a gallery view.

 By Anna Myllyniemi and Trista Dhami